- Written by Mike Gruwell

 Current CYPRES2 units have a lifetime of 12.5 years.
 The units are water resistant, have a jump counter and the activation altitude can be changed fromt the factory setting.
 The CYPRES2 battery is designed to last 4 years and is replaced during the 4-year and 8-year maintenance checks.
 For the required maintenance, the units must be shipped to SSK Industries in Ohio or Airtec in Germany and are tested/updated for a minimum of two weeks for $160 plus shipping costs.

 The CYPRES2 unit is available in five different modes.
 The Changeable mode CYPRES2 allows the user to switch modes (Speed, Expert, Student or Tandem) as needed through the unit's lifetime.
-This option is $200 extra.
 The CYPRES is also available as a set mode unit (Speed, Expert, Student or Tandem) that can not be changed by the user, but can be changed for free at any time at SSK or Airtec.Riggers can replace the CYPRES2 cutter as well as the water filter on the units.
-ChutingStar sells the set mode CYPRES2 units for $1399 and the Changeable mode units for $1599, any of which can be ordered at this link.
+ChutingStar sells the single cutter/pin CYPRES2 units for $1399, any of which can be ordered at this link.
 You receive an $85 credit with an expired CYPRES trade-in.

 Advanced Aerospace Designs

-Advanced Aerospace Designs manufacturers the Vigil II AAD.
+Advanced Aerospace Designs currently manufacturers the Vigil 2+ AAD.
 The original Vigil unit was the first "multi-mode" AAD commercially available to sport skydivers.
-The Vigil II also has a menu screen with a variety of options, including the ability to download detailed jump information from the unit for the past 16 skydives with the Vigil IR download box (available separately) connected to a computer.
-The unit was met with some resistance in the industry due to being the new kid on the block as well as a management shakeup early on.
-The older units also had a plastic insert in the cutter that was susceptible to damage from container grommets (a stainless steel cutter without an insert is now manufactured with the current Vigil).
-The company has released an updated Vigil II unit.
+It was followed up by the Vigil II and now the Vigil 2+.
+The Vigil 2+ has a menu screen with a variety of options, including the ability to download detailed jump information from the unit for the past 16 skydives with the Vigil IR download box (available separately) connected to a computer.
+The Vigil was originally met with some resistance in the industry due to it being the new kid on the block as well as a management shakeup early on.
+The older units also had a plastic insert in the cutter that was susceptible to damage from container grommets (a stainless steel cutter without an insert is now manufactured with the current Vigil 2+).
+The company released the current Vigil 2+ unit in May 2014 with the first unit shipping in August 2014.

 Aviacom manufacturered the Argus AAD, which was in production from 2005-2011.
 The Argus was the first to have a swoop mode that inactivates the cutter after the initial canopy deployment.
 It was also the first unit to have "over-the-counter" lithium batteries as its power source.
 The Argus is a multi-mode AAD, which allows the user to switch the unit from Swoop to Standard to Student to Tandem.
 The Argus is the smallest and most compact unit available.
 The unit had a plastic insert in its cutter for its first 200 units that were susceptible to damage from container grommets.
 The company replaced all those cutters free of charge and all new Argus units come with a stainless steel cutter.
 A service bulletin on the stainless steel cutter manufactured prior to September 2007 requires all Argus units to have the company's latest cutter manufactured September 2007 or later.
 The company and it's service centers still support and service the Argus for parts/service.
 New units from the company's last production run in 2011 have sold out so Argus units are only availabe in the used market.